-Figure 1 illustrates the transformational impact of CHAI's work on the WHO PQS-certified refrigerator market.
+Figure 1 illustrates the transformational impact of the work of the Gavi Alliance including CHAI on the WHO PQS-certified refrigerator market.
 Starting with just five Grade A refrigerators (two plug-in mains-powered, three solar-powered) from two suppliers in 2013, the market has rapidly improved to offer a total of 59 Grade A refrigerators (25 mains-powered, 34 solar-powered) from all eight suppliers as of Q4 2018.
-In this time period, the number of suboptimal refrigerators has also decreased thanks to the regulatory and commercial incentives in place for Grade A products: the number has dwindled from a peak of 33 sub-optimal refrigerators in 2015 to 14 products as of Q4 2018.
-This downward trend is expected to continue, with nearly all suboptimal refrigerators expected to be phased out of the WHO PQS market in 2019.
+In this time period, the number of sub-optimal refrigerators has also decreased thanks to the regulatory and commercial incentives in place for Grade A products: the number has dwindled from a peak of 33 sub-optimal refrigerators in 2015 to 14 products as of Q4 2018.
+This downward trend is expected to continue, with nearly all sub-optimal refrigerators expected to be phased out of the WHO POS market in 2019.

 CHAI's with work smaller, innovative manufacturers resulted in significant, catalytic price reductions up to 56 percent for upgraded products.
 In addition, CHAI's support to the larger, low-cost manufacturer helped to achieve marketentry of seven Grade A refrigerators (four solarpowered, three mains-powered), all in key, highdemand market segments.
 Importantly, every one of these products was the lowest-priced in its segment by up to approximately 40 percent.
 This manufacturer is now in a strong position to compete for future volumes, especially through the Gavi CCEOP.
+Additionally, the presence of this low-cost manufacturer supports the Gavi Alliance's drive to increase value for money from CCEOP investments.